Achievements listed in the National Department of Health Annual Report 2016/17 include:

 - A National Health Insurance White Paper [PDF] was released for comments on 11 December 2015.

-It is seen as a 14-year project and the first five years will be a process of building and preparation.
-Dr Motsoaledi emphases that the cornerstone of the proposed system of NHI is universal coverage
+It is seen as a 14-year project with the first five years used for building and preparation.
+Dr Motsoaledi emphasises that the cornerstone of the proposed system of NHI is universal coverage.
+He gave an update on the progress towards a full roll-out in the Health Dept Budget Vote 2017/18.

 Cabinet resolved on 23 November 2011 that all government departments that are signatories to the Negotiated Service Delivery Agreement (NSDA) 2010-2014 continue to work together to address cross-cutting issues such as increasing life expectancy, combating HIV and AIDS and TB and improving maternal and child health.
 This must also extend to work involving nutrition and measures to reduce the incidence of underweight and stunted growth among children.
 Accurate measurement of these indicators will assist in tracking the extent to which health and socio-economic interventions are reaching the intended beneficiaries.